 A British Anwar al-Awlaki Scenario?
 UK Targets British ISIL Member, in Syria, on an Imminent/Continuous Threat Theory

-The novelty is not British involvement in the use of lethal force against an ISIL target, a British citizen.
+BBC News has the details here.
+To be clear, the novelty here is not British involvement in the use of lethal force against an ISIL target, nor simply the fact that a British citizen (Reyaad Khan of Cardiff) was the target of the carefully-planned strike (which also killed another British ISIL member, Ruhul Amin, among others).
 The novelty, instead, was the location of the attack (Syria) and the resulting invocation of what looks very much like the US government's imminent/continuous-threat self-defense theory.

 Prime Minister David Cameron is looking to do more in Syria against ISIS.
 Today his Minister of Defence, Michael Fallon, made the case before Parliament that the UK should participate in coalition airstrikes against ISIS inside Syria.
 The UK government’s renewed interest in undertaking airstrikes in Syria is driven largely by the attack last week on tourists in Tunisia, in which 29 or 30 of the 38 killed were Brits.